codedavinci/dev-success-algorithm/README.md

 ## "An algorithm that makes a developer succeed 99% of times"

 ============================= <br />
-*This section is mostly done by an Architect and Manager but it’s a good skill to have as a dev*
+*This section is mostly done by the Architect and Manager but it’s a good skill to have as a dev*

 ### Project Onboarding